ddx32/jquery.fineScroller/README.md

 Bare-bones size-independent infinite horizontal items scroller jQuery plugin.
 Optionally uses [jquery.transit](https://github.com/rstacruz/jquery.transit) library (if loaded) to provide smooth CSS animation if supported by browser.
 Falls back to jQuery.animate().

+* shit's lightweight
+* adapts to your html and styles
+* as minimal and unopinionated as it gets

 ## Usage
 ```javascript
 $('.item-container').fineScroller();